davidmeijer/versalign/README.md

 ### Polyketide subunit monomer aligner

 This repository contains a small program to perform multiple sequence alignment on polyketide backbone structures.

+The algorithm is a naive implementation of a progressive multiple sequence alignment, using a guide tree constructed from pairwise alignments (Needleman-Wunsch).

 ### Usage